ddev/mysql-arm64-images/README.md

 # mysql-arm64-images
 Build tools for mysql arm64 images

-Oracle does not publish any arm64 images for mysql, but people on mac M1 ([ddev](github.com/ddev/ddev)) certainly need native images.
+Oracle does not publish any arm64 images for mysql, but people on Apple Silicon ([ddev](github.com/ddev/ddev)) certainly need native images.

 This repo is used for publishing those images.